tfogal/ook/README.md

                             const size_t bricksize[3], const enum OOKTYPE,
                             const size_t components);

-``ookread'' gives back a file used in basically all other Ook function calls.
+``ookread`` gives back a file used in basically all other Ook function calls.
 It only allows read access to a file.

 In order, the arguments are: a filename to open, the full dimensions of